 4. Always keep context in mind when mixing vocals

 When it comes to creating a better mix, context is always key.
-In a way, mixing is a song is like piecing together a mosaic.
+In a way, audio mixing is like piecing together a mosaic.
 Each part needs to work together, not against each other, to create a cohesive whole.
 Mixing vocals, of course, is no different.
 If you spend too much time mixing vocals in solo, you’ll start to lose the bigger picture.
 These vocals need to fit in with the rest of the song, after all.

 Of course, it can be difficult to make small alterations without hearing the track all by itself.
 However, the song will have to work as a whole in the end anyway.
 If it helps, you can start by making big changes to the vocal track in context to get a better idea of where everything sits together.
 Once you have an idea, these big changes can become more and more subtle.
 It’s kind of like aiming wide and slowly honing in.
 Give yourself some room before nitpicking in context.